 - Repeat for 20 shots while maintaining maximum speed.

-This basic basketball training drill perfect will develop the endurance players need to push through that last minute in the fourth quarter.
+This basic basketball skills training will develop the endurance players need to push through that last minute in the fourth quarter.
 It's a game changer!

 Benefits-All players looking to improve explosive speed and footwork.